mtkachenk0/saltedge-courses2020/Homework6.md

 # Problem 8
 Suppose you have a hash h = { a:1, b:2, c:3, d:4 }
+1. Get the value of key `:b`.
+2. Add to this hash the key:value pair `{e:5}`
+3. Remove all key:value pairs whose value is less than 3.5

 # Problem 9
 Can hash values be arrays?
 Can you have an array of hashes? (give examples)